NetCTL

 401 Missing or invalid API token

-403 Subnet belongs to another customer, or synchronous mode not enabled for your account
+403 Subnet belongs to another customer, or synchronous / source-whitelist not enabled for your account

-422 Validation error (invalid input, IP outside account)
+422 Validation error (invalid input, IP outside account, whitelist limit/overlap/prefix-size/reserved)

 429 Rate limit exceeded